espocrm/documentation/docs/administration/upgrading.md

 Note: Upgrading process may take a while.
 Do not close the terminal until it's finished.

+Note: If the next Espo version requires a higher PHP version, upgrade won't be processed, a message will be displayed.

 ## Recommendations

 1. Make a [backup](backup-and-restore.md) before upgrading.